INSURANCE - CAR INSURANCE

 For situations like a vacation or temporary change in vehicle when you might need temporary car insurance, there are coverage options available.
 However, car insurance companies don't technically offer temporary car insurance — instead, you can buy a policy for a six-month period or longer.

-In some cases, you might already be covered, such as with a rental car if your credit card offers such coverage.
+In some cases, you might already be covered, such as with rental car insurance offered by a credit card.
 If you do find that temporary car insurance is necessary, shop around and take your time to compare insurance rates and policies first.
-FinanceBuzz makes it easy to find the best car insurance rates from multiple insurers so you can compare them all in one place.
+The best car insurance companies should likely have a policy that fits your needs.